How to invest in oil in Australia

-This is the most direct way to purchase the commodity without literally purchasing barrels of oil.
-With the traditional method of futures trading, you buy a contract to purchase oil at a future date at a specified price, which you can in turn sell.
+The futures market allows you speculate on future oil prices through derivatives contracts.
+With the traditional method of futures trading, you buy a contract to purchase physical oil at a future date at a specified price, which you can in turn sell.
 This allows you to profit from oil price fluctuations.

-In Australia, futures are primarily traded through a commodities CFD broker – many which are available online.
-Instead of purchasing physical oil, you're trading a contract that agreeing to profit or loss depending on the price change of the underlying asset.
+In Australia, futures are more often traded through a commodities CFD broker where you never actually trading physical oil.
+Instead, you're trading a contract that agrees to profit or loss depending on the price change of the underlying asset.
 This means you can profit from oil CFDs regardless of whether prices are rising or falling.

 - Oil futures are among the most actively traded future on the market and hence the among the most liquid.

 - All futures are volatile investments and oil is no exception.
 No one can predict with any degree of certainty how the pice of oil will fluctuate.